Integrated Accessibility Standards Policy

 7.2.1 – Recruitment and Retention

-The Township shall notify employees and the public about the availability of accommodations for applicants with disabilities:
+The Municipality shall notify employees and the public about the availability of accommodations for applicants with disabilities:

 - During the recruitment process when job applicants are individually selected to participate in an assessment or selection process

-- If a selected applicant requests an accommodation, the Township will consult with the applicant and provide or arrange for suitable accommodation that takes into account a person’s disability
+- If a selected applicant requests an accommodation, the Municipality will consult with the applicant and provide or arrange for suitable accommodation that takes into account a person’s disability

 - Notify successful applicants of the availability for accommodating for employees with a disability